swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.5 and 1.6:**

 - In order to facilitate algorithm interoperability between peers additions concerning "Metadata Profile for Algorithm Support" \[[SAML2MetaAlgSupport](#saml2metaalg)\] was added.
 Section 2.1.1 was updated with a section defining how preferred algorithms are declared in metadata, and sections 5.2, 6.1 and 7.2.1 was updated with requirements for algorithm selection during signing and encryption.
-- Section 5.3, "Message Content", was re-structured with sub-chapters for requested authentication contexts, scoping and principal selection.
+- Section 5.3, "Message Content", was re-structured with subchapters for requested authentication contexts, scoping and principal selection.
 - The `PrincipalSelection` and `RequestedPrincipalSelection` extensions were introduced to sections 2.1.3, 5.3.3 and 7.2.
 - The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.
 - This profile is no longer normatively dependent upon SAML2Int.
 Therefore, the profile has been updated with requirements that previously was implicit (due to the normative dependency to SAML2Int).